ZaeemTarrar/rust-book/README.md

 <h2>Object Oriented Programming</h2>

-The principles of object-oriented programming in JavaScript, including classes, inheritance, and encapsulation, to build modular and scalable applications.
+The principles of object-oriented programming in RUST, including classes, inheritance, and encapsulation, to build modular and scalable applications.

 </div>